LocationD43, 40410 Liposthey, France

 ClientGroupe Larrère & fils

-From the architect.
+Text description provided by the architects.
 Walking through the slender roads of the south west coast of France, an image strikes travelers ‘minds, the repetitive sequences of the pines’ trunk trees along.
 The rhythm of trees causes a kinetic effect which disturb senses as well as musical variations.

 This primitive sense is the basis of the project, located in the heart of the Landes forest: to recreate this tree trunks alternation that line up and let pass through or not the light and views.